Home · faucets

 When to Call a Professional Plumber

-Seek professional help if:
+Get professional help if:

-2. You see blue-green staining on sinks and fixtures - Copper corrosion requires water treatment
+2. You see blue-green staining on sinks and fixtures — copper corrosion requires water treatment

 Related Faucet Problems

-Green deposits often occur alongside other issues:
+Green deposits often show up alongside other issues:

 Special Considerations for Different Climates

-Humid/Warm Climates (South, Coastal Areas):
+Humid and Warm Climates (South, Coastal Areas):

 Hard Water Areas (Southwest, Midwest):